Mrian07/Proyeksi/docs/development/first-look/README.md

 No matter if you have been using ProyeksiApp for years or just logged in this week, we want to hear from you.
 Everyone can contribute.

-Please get in touch via: community@openproject.org and let us know how you would like to contribute.
+Please get in touch via: community@proyeksi.id and let us know how you would like to contribute.

 Thank you.